-Testing and calibration of the instrumentation will be consistent with vendor recommendations or other documented basis.
-Calibration will be specific to the mounted instrument(s) and the display(s).
-Existing station work control processes will be utilized to control maintenance and testing.
+In its OIP, the licensee stated that testing and calibration of the instrumentation will be consistent with vendor recommendations or other documented basis and that calibration will be specific to the mounted instruments and the displays.
+The licensee also stated that a maintenance procedure will be written to direct calibration and repair of the instruments.